The MacDonald Brothers: The World Outside and With Love (2008–2009)

-Strumming To Your Beat and The Macs (2010–present)
+Strumming To Your Beat and The Macs (2010–2024)

-The MacDonald Bros recorded a Christmas album in the summer of 2010 which featured nineteen songs which included Christmas songs such as Rockin' Around The Christmas Tree Last Christmas and Merry Christmas Everyone.
-Originally it was recorded to go on sale exclusively during their "X-MAS" tour Through November and December 2010, however the album was eventually released through digital download format only.
+The MacDonald Brothers recorded a Christmas album entitled Merry Christmas in the summer of 2010 which featured nineteen songs including Christmas songs such as "Rockin' Around the Christmas Tree", "Last Christmas" and "Merry Christmas Everyone".
+Originally, Merry Christmas was recorded to go on sale exclusively during their "X-MAS" tour which ran through November and December 2010, however, the album was eventually released through digital download format only.

+In 2010, the duo were invited once again for the third time to serve as support acts for Irish boy band Westlife during their Scottish dates at the Scottish Exhibition and Conference Centre (SECC) and again in 2011 where they supported Westlife at Cawdor Castle in Inverness alongside Irish girlband Wonderland.

 In recent years, the band has been performing under the new stage name as "The Macs" as opposed to their former name of The MacDonald Brothers.
 Their first album as The Macs, but fifth studio album overall, Strumming To Your Beat was released in 2012 through the EvoSound record label.
 The band travelled to Nashville to record the album and worked with some of Nashvilles biggest recording producers.
 Their sixth studio album has been released, The Celtic Collection, which is a collection of Scottish Celtic songs.